Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Conclusions

-Motivated by V2I communications in a VANET topology, we investigate the notion of $k$-hop connectivity to a fixed roadside unit, specifically, in the random connection model on a 1D PPP with connection function $H(r) = \exp(-r^2)$, and with $k=2$.
-We know the paths are Poisson in number between a car and the roadside, so using the void probability, calculate the existence probability, which is integrated over the road domain to give the typical number of cars $N_2$ with at least one two-hop path to the origin.
-This is then expanded in a power series to provide an infinite oscillating series expression for $N_2$, which, truncated to the first term, shows that the two hop connectivity grows quadratically with traffic density, when the traffic is low.
+Motivated by V2I communications in a VANET topology, we investigate the notion of $k$-hop connectivity to a fixed roadside unit (RSU), specifically, in the random connection model on a one-dimensional Poisson point process (PPP) with connection function $H(r) = \exp(-\beta r^2)$, and with $k=2$.
+We calculate the typical number of cars with a two-hop path connection to the RSU, denoted by $\mathbb{E} [N_2]$.
+This is then expanded in a power series to provide an infinite oscillating series expression for $\mathbb{E}[N_2]$, which, truncated to the first term, shows that the two-hop connectivity grows quadratically with traffic density, when the traffic is low.
+On the other hand, we have shown that $\mathbb{E}[N_2] = O(\rho \sqrt{\log \rho})$ as $\rho\to\infty$.
+Finally, we present the comparison with both Monte Carlo simulations, corroborating these formulas, and with a random model based on synthetic mobility traces.
+The simulations confirm that the typical number of vehicles in the two-hop range of an RSU is an accurate representation of an interference-free network of moving cars, at a random instance of time, and further, that a Gaussian central limit theorem is also present.
+We have also identified the following two non-trivial problems as promising directions for future work: (i) Calculate the distribution of the number of $k$-hop paths between a node at $x$ and the RSU, which will enable us to compute the expected number of vehicles $\mathbb{E}[N_k]$ with a $k$-hop path to the RSU. (ii) Calculate higher moments of the number of cars with a two-hop path to the RSU, and use them to prove the Gaussian convergence.